PookaMustard/beatrice-witchcogs/README.md

 ###The Pirate Bay
 Makes the bot generate links for TPB search results.
 Selected search entry may or may not be NSFW.
 Usage:
 - `[p]tpb [searchname]`

+##Contact
+The cogs should generally work fine, but sometimes there might be an unexpected error or bug that hinders the experience.
+In case you do find such an issue, either leave an issue on this repo, or contact me on Discord at Pooka#2892.